tyrchen/quenya/README.md

 __Disclaimer: Quenya is under active development and is at its early stage.
 Use with cautions.__

-Quenya is a framework to build high quality REST API applications based on extended OpenAPI spec.
-With the OAPI spec, Quenya can generate high quality code for many parts of the API pipeline:
+Quenya is a framework to build high-quality REST API applications based on extended OpenAPI spec.
+With the OAPI spec, Quenya can generate high-quality code for many parts of the API pipeline:

 - Preprocessors:
   - [x] request validator: validate the request params
   - [ ] auth handler: process authentication for the API endpoints
   - [ ] access controller: process authorization for the API endpoints
 - API handlers:
-  - [x] fake API handler to generate fake response for mocking purpose
+  - [x] fake API handler to generate a fake response for mocking purpose
   - [ ] gRPC handler to act as a proxy between your client and your gRPC server (require extended OpenAPI grammar)
 - Postprocessors:
   - [x] response validator to validate the response body and headers (for dev/testing purpose)